 TensorFlow is an open-source software package developed at Google for training deep learning neural networks.

-A tensor processing unit (TPU) is a type of application-specific integrated circuit, it's simply a very sophisticated integrated circuit processing unit that specializes in (you guessed it) processing tensors, a mathematical construct relating large arrays of data.
-TPUs designed to handle neural network machine-learning, and were initially developed at Google, particularly to run with TensorFlow.
+A tensor processing unit (TPU) is a type of application-specific integrated circuit.
+It's simply a very sophisticated integrated circuit processing unit that specializes in (you guessed it) processing tensors, a mathematical construct relating large arrays of data.
+TPUs are designed to handle neural network machine-learning, and were initially developed at Google, particularly to run with TensorFlow.

 Virtual machine (VM)

 A virtual machine (aka VM) is a virtual construct that is functionally equivalent to a computer - complete with processing power and storage capacity - whose technical specifications are determined by what a user requests, rather than by the hardware where the computation and storage actually take place.
 This is what makes cloud computing so flexible - when you create a virtual machine, it's just like setting up a new computer, but the power and configuration is determined by whatever you choose when you're creating that machine, and you can create, delete, modify, and replace these virtual machines on-demand.